 In practice, the clash between technical-rational assumptions and practice21 may hinder good outcomes e.g. by keeping people from rewriting their goals and discouraging jumping between methods.
 They may also obscure the strengths of design: It’s applicability to wicked problems, where no root causes can be found.

-We should not be aware that popular design methodologies often come with their own assumptions, assumptions which often embody 20th century ideas of industrial production and science.
+We should be aware that popular design methodologies often come with their own assumptions, assumptions which often embody 20th century ideas of industrial production and science.

 - Updated at 2017-09-27: Reference to Gedenryd’s How Designers Work.

 - Updated at 2017-12-19: Footnote on relation to The politics of formal representations (S.L Star) added.